onehilltech/ember-cli-gatekeeper/README.md

 ### Accessing protected data

-[ember-data](https://github.com/emberjs/data) uses data model to access resources on a remote service.
+[ember-data](https://github.com/emberjs/data) uses data models to access resources on a remote server.
 When using Gatekeeper, the routes for accessing these resources is protected via an authorization token.
 To get this authorization token into each [ember-data](https://github.com/emberjs/data) request, you must extend your application (or model-specific adapter) from the `RESTAdapter` in Gatekeeper.